jundalisay/superb/content/en/research/hume/essays/part-3/7-avarice.md

 ---

 Comic writers exaggerate every character.

 This moral kind of painting for the stage has been often compared to the painting for cupolas and cielings, where the colours are over-charged, and every part is drawn excessively large, and beyond nature.
-The figures seem monstrous and disproportioned, when seen too nigh;

-but become natural and regular, when set at a distance, and placed in that point of view, in which they are intended to be surveyed.
+The figures seem monstrous and disproportioned, when seen too nigh.
+But they become natural and regular, when set at a distance, and placed in that point of view in which they are intended to be surveyed.

-For a like reason, when characters are exhibited in theatrical representations, the want of reality removes, in a manner, the personages; and rendering them more cold and unentertaining, makes it necessary to compensate, by the force of colouring, what they want in substance.
+For a like reason, when characters are exhibited in theatrical representations, the want of reality removes, in a manner, the personages.
+Rendering them more cold and unentertaining makes it necessary to compensate, by the force of colouring, what they want in substance.

-Thus we find in common life, that when a man once allows himself to depart from truth in his narrations, he never can keep within the bounds of probability; but adds still some new circumstance to render his stories more marvellous, and to satisfy his imagination.
+Thus, we find in common life, that when a man once allows himself to depart from truth in his narrations, he never can keep within the bounds of probability; but adds still some new circumstance to render his stories more marvellous, and to satisfy his imagination.
 Two men in buckram suits became eleven to Sir John Falstaff before the end of his story.

 Avarice is the only one vice has the strong features and high colouring that is employed by any satyrist or comic poet.